ellenyim8/ellenyim8/README.md

 - 🔹 Open to Opportunities: Office Administrator roles in Technology or Aerospace industries <br>

-- 🔹 Looking For: A place where I can continue to grow my skills, connect with professionals across departments (executives, engineers, sales, etc.), and contribute to a dynamic team environment.  <br>
+- 🔹 Looking For: A place where I can continue to grow my skills, connect with professionals across departments (executives, engineers, IT, etc.), and contribute to a dynamic team environment.  <br>

 <!--- - 👩🏻‍💻 **Passion: Administration, Cybersecurity, Data Analytics, Deep Learning** <br>